jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

       }
 ```

-{ .attention}
+{: .attention}
 > Note that for the encoder the `_rise` and `_press` have been added inside the json already, making them available in Plugdata by the alias.
 >
 > These details could help you make your patch more readable or clearly defined.

 ## Download / link / full example

 Though you'll probably end up tweaking or writing your own, there are a few pre-made versions of the custom json files you can find.
+Two full examples are on the end of this page.

 ### pd2dsy